luqmansen/luqmansen.github.io/content/posts/2026-07-30 Design Patterns for Writing Database in Rust.md

 ---
-title: Database Pattern in Rust
+title: Design Patterns for Writing Database in Rust
 date: 2026-07-30
 ---

-I'm not sure what to title I should put there.
-Point is, I want to highlight few coding pattern that you can use in Rust when building database, or any stateful application in which the state logic is self-contained in Rust, without any external dependencies (eg: external database).
+I want to highlight few coding patterns that you can use in Rust when building a database, or any stateful application in which the state logic is self-contained in Rust, without any external dependencies (eg: external database).

 Why?
-Because once, before I learn rust properly, during reading the [[Database Design and Implementation]] book, I attempted to follow along and write the code in Rust (original code example is in Java).
-I was thinking to myself "aight, Rust should be similar to Go, with slightly stricter compiler, right?".
+Because once, before I learned rust properly, during reading the [[Database Design and Implementation]] book, I attempted to follow along and write the code in Rust (original code example is in Java).
+I was thinking to myself "Rust should be similar to Go, with slightly stricter compiler, right?".
 Oh boy....
 I was wrong.
-I hitting the compiler more than I thought it would be.
-I was too naive and jump head-first without equipping myself with the proper tools.
-At that time, I already speed-ran Rustbook + Rustling exercise, but it's not nearly enough.
+I was hitting the compiler errors more than I thought it would be.
+I was too naive and jump head-first without equipping myself with the proper knowledge.
+At that time, I was already speed-ran Rustbook + Rustling exercise, but it's not nearly enough.

-Hence, here, I want to synthesis what I have learned after that, during following this [[LSM in 3 weeks]] course.
-Most of these patterns are something that observed and I know I should've used during my first attempt of writing database in Rust.
+Hence, I want to synthesis what I have learned after that, during following this [[LSM in 3 weeks]] course.
+Most of these patterns are something that observed and I should've known during my first attempt of writing database in Rust.

 ## Serialized Write + RW-Lock